aauxilio/Auxilio/README.md

 # Your Help in Times of Crisis

-* Help is an app that helps you in times of crisis using various functions to keep families together.
+* Auxilio is an app that helps you in times of crisis using various functions to keep families together.

 * Auxilio intervenes before children are sent to foster care by generating legal documents and notifying relatives in context of family separation.